 Skip to main content

-Heat Pump Thermostat Repair in St. Petersburg, FL 33712
+One Wire Wrong: Heat Pump Thermostat Repair on Queen St S, St. Petersburg, FL 33712

 When a cold snap finally hits St. Petersburg, FL 33712, the last thing you want is your heat pump blowing cold air instead of warm.
 A homeowner in this area called us because her system would cool just fine, but when she switched over to heat, the air stayed cold and the home never warmed up.
 Our technician Stephen came out to diagnose the problem, restore proper heating, and give clear recommendations about the system’s long-term health.